kratisto/docs/pages/account_and_service_management/account_information/managing_contacts/guide.en-ca.md

 ### Confirm, decline or track a contact change.

-To track and manage ongoing requests, click on the `My requests`{.action} tab.
+To track and manage ongoing requests, log in to the [OVHcloud Control Panel](/links/manager), click on your name in the top right-hand corner, then `My contacts`{.action}.
+Click on the `My requests`{.action} tab.
 Here, you can accept or decline a request.

 ![Contact management](images/managing_contacts_05.png){.thumbnail}